PhilSports Complex: 1970s

 The complex was actually the sports field of a defunct school named Saint Martin's Integrated School (Elementary and High School).
 The school was transferred by First Lady Imelda Marcos during the 1970s and the school was reorganized as the University of Life, a vocational school.

 1980–1999

 In 1985, the Philippine Basketball Association became main tenants of the PhilSports Arena after nine years at the Araneta Coliseum.
 The venue attracted standing-room only crowds during their stay.
 The PBA stayed for seven years until they moved to the newly built Cuneta Astrodome in 1993, citing the venue's lack of maintenance.

-After the Marcos family was removed from the country during the 1986 People Power Revolution, the University of Life was closed.
+After the events of the 1986 People Power Revolution, the University of Life was closed.
 However, the sports complex was transferred to the Philippine Sports Commission in preparation for the 1991 Southeast Asian Games.
 Several names were applied at the complex.
-These were The ULTRA, PSC-National Academy of Sports (PSC-NAS) and PSC Sports Complex.
+These were The ULTRA (University of Life Training and Recreational Arena), PSC-National Academy of Sports (PSC-NAS) and PSC Sports Complex.
 Due to confusion to the public especially in concerts, the commission decided to adopt a permanent name, PhilSports.